-A neural network imitates the human brain's own problem solving ability.
-It applies knowledge gained from past experience and previously solved examples to new problems or situations by building a system of "neurons" that takes new decisions and provides predictions.
-In this project, the NeuroShell 2 software, release 4 by Ward Systems Group, Inc. has been used to design different neural network versions for each set or combination of input parameters.
+NeuroShell 2 software, release 4 by Ward Systems Group, Inc. has been used to design different neural network versions for each set or combination of input parameters.
 In addition to the advantages of ANN discussed in Sect.
-1, it needs to be taken into account that all features of the input data, i.e. not only the complex atmospheric variability, but also errors and uncertainties of measurements, for example cosine errors of UV radiation measurements or errors in the UV radiation dose values that are used for training, will be transferred to the ANN, and can be reflected in the model results.
-More details on the ANN method, as it is applied here, were discussed by Junk et al. (2007).
+1, it needs to be taken into account that all features of the input data, i.e. not only the complex atmospheric variability, but also errors and uncertainties of measurements, for example cosine errors of UV radiation measurements or errors in the UV radiation dose values used for training, will be transferred to the ANN, and can be reflected in the model results.
+More details on the ANN method as it is applied here were discussed by Junk et al. (2007).

 Input data of the ANN are connected to output data by hidden layers.
-Each data set consisting of measured daily UV irradiation and a combination of predictors was divided into a training set (15% of the data), a production set (70% of the data), and a test set (15% of the data).
-Due to the interrelation between predictors, each combination of input data that covers a certain time period at a site, had to be trained separately.
+Each data set consisting of measured daily UV irradiation and a combination of predictors was divided into a training set (70% of the data), a production set (15% of the data), and a test set (15% of the data).
+Due to the interrelation between predictors, each combination of input data that covers a certain time period at a site had to be trained separately.

 Table 2 shows that 10 predictors and 6 combinations of input data were selected according to their availability over certain time periods at the Potsdam site.
 When going back in time, the number of input parameters becomes smaller.
 Also shown are the resulting uncertainties (bias and RMS) in reconstructed daily UV irradiation in dependence of the ANN version.
 It can be seen in Table 2 that the most pronounced RMS increases occur, if "important" predictors are left, such as for column ozone (between ANN#3 and ANN#4), and global and diffuse radiation (between ANN#1 and ANN#2).
-If global and diffuse irradiation is available, the RMS between measured and reconstructed UV irradiation is between 11% and 17%.
+If global and diffuse irradiation values are available, the RMS between measured and reconstructed UV irradiation is between 11% and 17%.
 It increases to the range of 16% to 22%, if sunshine duration is the only measured input parameter, in addition to month and minimum solar zenith angle.
 With the relative standard deviation of daily UV irradiation of between 75% and 95%, even the ANN versions using a small set of input parameters and resultant higher uncertainties do provide a gain of information on the day-to day variation of solar UV irradiation as compared to the use of climatological averages.